 Civilian Divorce: State laws vary on how retirement assets are treated in divorce.
 In New Jersey, most retirement plans qualify as martial assets subject to the state’s equitable distribution laws.
 In many cases, a qualified domestic relations order (QDRO) is put in place to give the divorced spouse their share of the asset or pension plan.

 Military Divorce: Distributing a military pension in divorce is different from distributing either a military thrift savings plan (TSP) or a civilian pension or retirement account.
 Under the “10/10 Rule,” if a couple has been married for 10 years or more and the servicemember has completed at least 10 years of creditable service during the marriage, the DFAS will pay a former spouse’s share of a pension directly to the former spouse.

 Are you going through a military divorce and have questions about child support, child custody, and pension/asset distribution, and other topics including what happens to base housing and military-issued health insurance when you divorce?
 Our experienced attorneys can help.
-Please contact us to schedule your free confidential consultation.
+Please contact us to schedule your initial confidential consultation.